stolostron/multicluster-observability-operator/tools/simulator/metrics-collector/README.md

 > _Note:_ the above command will simulate 200 metrics collectors pushing the data concurrently into hub thanos.

-> _Note:_ if you want the simulated metrics-collector be scheduled to master node, so that more simulated metrics-collectors can be deployed in one cluster, you can set the environment variable `ALLOW_SCHEDULED_TO_MASTER` to be `true` before executing the setup script.

 ### Clean metrics collector

 Use `clean-metrics-collector.sh` to remove all the simulated metrics collector, `-n` specifies the simulated metrics collector number: